Themed Living Communities

 It is the students’ choice to tell their parent or guardian about their decision to live in Flexible housing.
 We encourage students to maintain an open dialogue with their families so that they can be supportive of their housing decision.

-Current residents living on campus have the option to select their same (current) room for next year by participating in the Same Room Sign-Up selection process.
-This allows for students to go in ahead of the general selection and choose their space, and in many cases, pull in roommates.
-There are a small number of spaces that will not be able to part of the Same Room Sign-Up process.
-Students whose rooms are not available for Same Room Sign-Up will be classified as “displaced” and will have their own time to go into the Housing Portal and select their room.
-Students wishing to sign up for their same room will need to have a completed Housing Application and will need to indicate their interest for Same Room Sign-Up on that Application.
-Students who participate in Same Room Sign-Up who do not pull in a roommate or do not have a roommate who is also participating, will have a vacancy in their room which will be filled.
+Current residents living on campus have the option to select their same (current) building for next year by participating in the Same Building Sign-Up selection process.
+This allows for students to go in ahead of the general selection and choose their space and pull in roommates.
+Students wishing to sign up for their same building will need to have a completed Housing application and will need to indicate their interest for Same Building Sign-Up on that application.
+Students who participate in Same Building Sign-Up must fill all of the spaces in the room/apartment/suite.
+Please note your current room is not guaranteed within Same Building Sign-Up.

-Residents who are participating in the 2019-2020 Housing Selection process have the ability to manage their own spaces and assignments.
-Students are able to go into the Housing Portal and find a vacancy and assign themselves to that vacancy.
-Students can also assign their own roommates to those vacancies if they have formed and verified a roommate group.
+Residents who are participating in the Housing Selection process have the ability to manage their own spaces and assignments.
+Students are able to go into the Housing Portal and find a vacancy and assign themselves and their roommates.
+Each roommate group must fill the space they are signing up for.
 Roommate groups can be as small as two participants (a group leader and a resident) and as large as four (a group leader and three others).
 Only the group leader is able to assign others to spaces in the system.
 Per the Housing Agreement, any student assigned to a space by a group leader is considered to have selected that space and will be obligated to the same terms and conditions as if they selected the space themselves.
 All participants of a roommate group must have a completed Housing Application in order to receive an assignment through this process.
-It is important that students check their UMW email and the Housing Portal messages throughout the selection process for information.
+It is important that students check their UMW email and the Housing Portal messages throughout the Selection process for information.

 Roommate groups should be formed with the desired housing in mind.
-You should only have as many members as spaces in the room you would like to select during the Housing Selection process.
+You should have enough members to fill the room, apartment, or suite you would like to select during the Housing Selection process.
 It is also important to be realistic about the housing inventory.
 For example, we have limited three-person apartments available, but many students desire these accommodations.
 It is important to be thoughtful as to where you will be in the process and subsequent availability of desired spaces.

-Students who have filled out a Housing Application and have not participated in selection for TLC, Flexible Housing, Same Room Sign-Up, ODR, Displaced) will go through the general selection process to select their room for next year.
-They will also be allowed to assign roommates if they have a roommate group and a vacant room/suite/apartment is selected.
-The general Housing Selection process is based off of student classification with rising seniors going first, followed by juniors, and then sophomores.
-Each student will receive a time slot which will let them know when they can log in to search for and select a room space.
+Students who have filled out a Housing Application and have not participated in selection for TLC, Flexible Housing, Same Building Sign-Up, ODR, or have not been pulled into an assignment, will go through the 4-3-2-1 process to select their room for next year.
+They will be allowed to assign roommates if they have a roommate group and must fill the space based on the number of members in the roommate group.
+The 4-3-2-1 process is based on the size of the roommate group and student classification.
+4 person groups will select first starting with seniors, then juniors, and then sophomores.
+After that 3 person groups will select, starting with seniors, juniors, etc. Each student will receive a time slot which will let them know when they can log in to the Housing Portal and select a room space.
 The time slots will be given out in a lottery fashion to make the process as fair as possible.
-Time slots will be delivered to student’s UMW email address on March 29.
+Time slots will be delivered to student’s UMW email address on March 27.

-When the date and time on a student’s time slot arrives, that student will be able to log into the Housing Portal and search for rooms based on building, floor, and room number.
+When the date and time on a student’s time slot arrives, that student will be able to log into the Housing Portal and search for rooms based on building, floor, and room number and their roommate size.
+A 4 person group will only see 4 person apartments and suites, a 3 person group will only see 3 person apartments in the UMW Apartments, a 2 person group will see double rooms available, and a 1 person group will see available standalone single rooms and vacant spaces.
 When the student finds the room they want, they can select it and assign themselves to the space.
 It is important to check the room to ensure it has the desired number of vacancies BEFORE assigning anyone to the room.
-If they have a roommate group and are the group leader, they can also then assign the roommates to the other vacancies in the room if there are any.
+If they have a roommate group and are the group leader, they should also then assign the roommates to the other vacancies in the room if there are any.
 Please remember to keep your roommate group to the same size as the room you want to select.
-It is recommended that the members of a roommate group discuss their time slots and the person with the earliest time slot be made the group leader.
+It is recommended that the members of a roommate group discuss their time slots and the person with the highest classification and earliest time slot be made the group leader.

 Once a room has been selected and roommates assigned (if applicable) an email will be sent to the student’s UMW email address letting them know they have completed the Housing Selection process.